-- 9. Now we define a spatial property of the Product type to automatically make them controlled by the assertion area when they enter its extent.
-In TYPES/OBJECTS, select the Product type, and under Properties of Product, click <Create new property>.
+- 9. Now we define a spatial property of the Product type to automatically make product instances controlled by the assertion area when they enter its extent.
+In TYPES / OBJECTS, select the Product type, and under PROPERTIES OF PRODUCT, double-click <Create new property>.
 Create a property called "origin" whose value has type Space.
 Now go to the SPATIAL PROPERTIES task, and follow a similar process to step 5 to create a default space for this origin property.
-Then in Monitor spatial relations, double click <Add new request> and select Container extent of 'Assertion Area' and Contained origin of 'Product'.
+Then in MONITORED SPATIAL RELATIONS, double-click <Add new request> and for Container select extent of 'Assertion Area' and for Contained select origin of 'Product'.
 Click Save. - 10.
 Now move one of your products so that it is at the location of one of the association points.
 The tag should get sightings at the corresponding offset, and once the evidence is satisfied, the assertion should be made that the assertion point has located the object.
-In TYPES/OBJECTS, under the Complex Property list, drag the property 'Assertion Point' has located 'Object' into the right hand pane.
+In TYPES / OBJECTS, under the COMPLEX PROPERTY list, drag the property 'Assertion Point' has located 'Object' into the right hand pane.
 There should be a row for the detected object.